I was born in

 bewildered.

 I created the Wordle word-cloud layout algorithms while working on a social bookmarking application at IBM Research, in 2005.
-I created the “Wordle” web application in 2008.
-Since that time, hundreds of thousands of people have saved over 4,000,000 word clouds to Wordle's public gallery.
+I created the “Wordle„ web application in 2008.
+Since that time, hundreds of thousands of people have saved over 7,000,000 word clouds to Wordle‚s public gallery, before the gallery was turned off.

 I contributed a chapter about Wordle to the O'Reilly book